mpvnet-player/mpv.net/README.md

 - Support of the same [CLI options](https://mpv.io/manual/master/#options) as mpv
 - DXVA2 video decoding acceleration
 - OpenGL based video output capable of features loved by videophiles, such as video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and more
+- Search feature powered by [Everything](https://www.voidtools.com) to find and play media

 ### Screenshots